New Photo Collect

 DO NOT change the default at this time.
 This is meant for features expected to be deployed in the future.

 For advanced users.
 You can add a prefix like ‘client_name_’ or ‘event_name-’ or the ‘service_name_’ here if valuable for viewing/sorting.
-You can only use alphanumeric characters and symbols like _ or – for this feature or it can break the path.
+Spaces are not allowed (use an underscore, instead).
+Also, only use alphanumeric characters and symbols like _ or – for this feature.

 E. Image width or height cannot exceed

 Specify a maximum number of pixels if you want to restrict the file size for each photo.
-By default the photo is whatever the device’s camera takes or the size of the source image selected.
+If you don’t specify an image width or height, the photo will be whatever size the device’s camera takes or the size of the source image selected.
+Those files can be quite large.
+Option: Test various sizes but note that the larger the file the longer it takes to sync, especially with a slow internet connection.

 F. Compress image